Materials Engineering Essentials: Building Stronger and Smarter Mechanical Systems

 3. Advanced Metal Alloys

-- Shape Memory Alloys (SMA): return to original shape after deformation, useful in actuators and medical devices.
+- Shape Memory Alloys (SMA): Metals that can return to their original shape after deformation, useful in actuators, robotics, and medical devices.
+SMAs respond to thermal or mechanical triggers, enabling innovative designs in smart systems.

 1. Thermoplastics